Hyeong-soo/AIWAY/README.md

 ## Service utilities

-The module `service.py` defines an MCP `FastMCP` server with two tools:
+The package `mcp_demo` contains the MCP server and its tools.

+`tools/time_tool.py` defines two utilities:
 - `get_current_time()` returns the current system time as an ISO string.
 - `calculate_discharge_date(start_date, service_days)` returns the discharge
   date after the given number of service days.